-Kent Worcester is a Professor of Political Science and Chair of the Department of Political Science.
-He studied Economics and Political Science as an undergraduate at the University of Massachusetts at Boston, and received his Ph.D. in Political Science from Columbia University.
+Kent Worcester is a Professor of Political Science.
+He studied Economics and Political Science as an undergraduate at the University of Massachusetts at Boston and received his Ph.D. in Political Science from Columbia University.

 Professor Worcester’s recent publications include “Jesse Cohen, Laura Slobe, and the Hidden History of Political Cartooning” (with Ethan Young; International Journal of Comic Art, 2013); “New York City, 9/11 and Comics” (Radical History Review, 2011); “The Punisher and the Politics of Retributive Justice” (Law Text Culture, 2012); and “Graphic Novels in the Social Science Classroom” in Robert Glover and Daniel Tagliarina, eds.
 Teaching Politics Beyond the Book: Film, Texts and New Media in the Classroom (Bloomsbury, 2012).

 He also coedited a print symposium on “The Politics of the Superhero” that appeared in the quarterly journal PS: Political Science and Politics (January 2014).

 Professor Worcester joined the MMC faculty in 1997.
 He teaches courses on democratic theory, international relations, green political theory, modern political theory, and Plato’s Republic.